aboutcoders/job-bundle/Resources/docs/configuration.md

 #### Configuring a specific log level for a job

-You can configure a specific log level for each job.
+You can overwrite the default log level and specific log level for each job.

 ```yaml
 # app/config/config.yml